Cwmbran Lease Extension - Your Legal Fees Calculator

 Questions and Answers: Cwmbran Lease Extensions

-I'm looking for some assistance concerning a lease extension on my apartment.
-I'll be looking to do this next autumn as we need to move then.
+I'm looking for some advice with regard to extending the lease on my maisonette.
+I'll be looking to do this in six months time as we need to move then.
 Unfortunately the current lease is now very short and therefore I'm guessing it'll be expensive to extend.
 I'm also thinking that I'll probably have to go down the tribunal route.
-You are able to recommend a good who specialises in lease extensions.
-Ideally nearby in Cwmbran?
+Can you recommend a good who specialises in lease extensions.
+Ideally based in Cwmbran?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Cwmbran